mr0n3Tw0/load_scenario/README.md

 example for advanced packaging tool (Ubuntu, Debian etc.)

+3. Start scenario:

-3. Start scenario - $ locust
+         $ locust

    and open http://127.0.0.1

-   take port from CLI when you start locust, exemple of CLI output: Starting web monitor at http://*:8089
+   take port from CLI when you start locust, exemple of CLI output:

+         Starting web monitor at http://*:8089

 4. Define "Number of total users to simulate", "Hatch rate (users spawned/second)", "Host" (host for this scenario - https://bash.im)